emailjs/emailjs-imap-client/README.md

     * **err** is an error object, only set if the request failed
     * **mailboxes** is an object with the mailbox structure

+If callback is not specified, the method returns a Promise.

 Mailbox object is with the following structure

   * **root** (boolean) `true` if the node is root